 output = json.loads(result.stdout)

-Sequential vs. parallel execution
+Sequential compared with parallel execution

 # Dependencies require sequential execution